Disability Support > Screening near

 Sunday: CLOSED

 Though every child learns at a different pace, sometimes they encounter conditions that pose developmental delays.
-The Center for Health Care Services ECI program provides assessment, therapy and other assistance you need to help your baby and your family learn to navigate around the challenges.
+The Center for Health Care Services ECI program provides assessment, therapy, and other assistance you need to help your baby and your family learn to navigate around the challenges.

 CHCS ECI is part of a statewide program for families with children, birth to 36 months, who have exhibited symptoms of developmental delays or disabilities.
 Family support and specialized services help you strengthen your ability to find the resources you need to improve your child’s development through daily activities.
-CHCS ECI works with parents or caretakers to help you find learning opportunities within your family’s normal routines of bath time, mealtime, or play time.
+CHCS ECI works with parents or caretakers to help you find learning opportunities within your family’s normal routines of bath time, mealtime, or playtime.

 Children, birth to 36 months.

-ECI includes early intervention case management, occupational therapy, physical therapy, speech and language, caregiver education and support services for infants and toddlers with developmental delays or medical conditions leading to developmental delays, and who reside in Bexar County SAISD, ECISD, HISD, SISD, and SSISD School Districts.
+ECI includes early intervention case management, occupational therapy, physical therapy, speech and language, caregiver education, and support services for infants and toddlers with developmental delays or medical conditions leading to developmental delays, and who reside in Bexar County SAISD, ECISD, HISD, SISD, and SSISD School Districts.

 Referral Fax Line